MTV2 Pop: Anime and cartoon series

-MTV2 Pop broadcast the anime series Inuyasha as German premiere and in an uncut version (the repeat and the second German season ran on RTL II in a cut version).
+MTV2 Pop broadcast the anime series Inuyasha as German premiere and in an uncut version (the repeat and the second German season aired on RTL II in a cut version).

 On-air design

 In its first month, MTV2 Pop revised its on-air design twice.
 This was because the agency Regardez! was only commissioned with the design at short notice and the final version of the Lots of Dots baptized on-air design could not be completed on time.
 In addition, there were problems with the MTV servers in London, which could only display the animated insertions incorrectly.
 Therefore, a provisional on-air package was developed for the initial phase.

 With Lots of Dots, a graphic world with light bulb surfaces and 3D elements, the disco and nightlife theme was taken up.
 The graphics were from 06:00 to 12:00 in yellow, from 12:00 to 18:00 in orange, from 18:00 to 24:00 in magenta (a special feature is that in the trailers no self-producing music, but "One More Time" was incorporated) and from 00:00 to 06:00 in blue.

 On 30 September 2002, MTV2 Pop presented itself in a new design.
 The design package, created by the station's own on-air promotion, represented a playful, flat flora and fauna landscape.
 The colours were retained as the transmission surface separators.
 Shortly afterwards, the design was taken over by the then newly founded British branch of the TMF pop channel.

 The station's signature tune is based on Weave Your Web by Luke Slater.